Glossary of Financial Terms

-- The potential for loss or harm created by failing to comply with laws or satisfy contractual obligations or regulatory requirements.
-This includes the risks of failing to: comply with the law (in letter or in spirit) or maintain standards of care; implement legislative or regulatory requirements; enforce or comply with contractual terms; assert non-contractual rights; effectively manage disputes; or act in a manner so as to maintain our reputation.
+- The potential for loss or harm resulting from a failure to comply with laws or satisfy contractual obligations or regulatory requirements.
+This includes the risks of failure to: comply with the law (in letter or in spirit) or maintain standards of care; implement legislative or regulatory requirements; enforce or comply with contractual terms; assert non-contractual rights; effectively manage disputes; or act in a manner so as to maintain our reputation.

 - Leverage Ratio

 - Reflects Tier 1 capital divided by the sum of on-balance sheet items and specified off-balance sheet items, net of specified adjustments.

 - Liquidity and Funding Risk

 - The potential for loss if BMO is unable to meet financial commitments in a timely manner at reasonable prices as they become due.
 Financial commitments include liabilities to depositors and suppliers, and lending, investment and pledging commitments.